Group Health Insurance Broker Montana | Businesses Broker in Montana

 Types of Group Health Insurance Plans

 When you consider group health plans in Montana, it’s important to understand the different plan types.
-Each offers specific features and costs that may or may not align with your business goals:
+A group health insurance broker Montana can help you navigate these options and choose the best plan for your company’s needs:

 Some businesses in Montana also consider self-funded or partially funded plans, where the employer pays for claims directly and uses a stop-loss insurance policy to limit potential high costs.
 This can be a strategic way to save money if you have a relatively healthy workforce, but it carries extra financial responsibility.